Hard to Staff Assignments 2016-17

 - You must have served at least one day in a qualified status between May 1 and May 31 to be eligible for Hard to Staff incentive payment for May.

-- If you were paid in May, you will receive incentive pay for June, July and August if you continue to be in AB, AV, LP, LR or LV status and continue to hold a current CDE license with appropriate endorsements during the summer months.
+- If you were paid in May, you will receive incentive pay for June, July and August if you continue to be in AB, AV, AR, LP, LR or LV status and continue to hold a current CDE license with appropriate endorsements during the summer months.

 - Delays in receiving designations that qualify employees for Hard to Staff incentives exist and make retroactive payments necessary.
 Retroactive payments will be made at the first available payroll cycle.
 Retroactive payments will be made back to the time when a license or endorsement was current and an employee fulfilled all other eligibility criteria for a Hard to Staff incentive for any given month.
 If an employee is highly qualified due to a new endorsement, the CDE 'Added Date" is the effective date of the endorsement.
 The bonus payment is retroactive to the beginning of the month of the effective date.